SnailMath/hollyhock-2/doc/user/patching.md

 You'll now have tools such as `sh4-elf-as` and `sh4-elf-objcopy` available.

 Now, download the most recent stable version of the GCC source code from the [GCC website](https://gnu.org/software/gcc/).
 Extract the compressed file containing the source code into a directory, and `cd` into the newly created directory.
 Then, run these commands inside that directory.
 Be warned - the `make` commands may take a long time, depending on your system, and the `contrib/download_prerequisites` script will download about 30 MB of archives.
+(SnailMath is using version 10.2.0)

 ```sh
 contrib/download_prerequisites